 There is too much to say about this little unknown hamlet of Uttarakhand.

-Harsil is definitely your go-to place if you’re a nature junkie as this place encourages eco-tourism, helping you learn about the rustic way of life along with the customs of the place.
+Harsil is your go-to place if you’re a nature junkie as this place encourages eco-tourism, helping you learn about the rustic way of life along with the customs of the place.

 Things to do

 - Wilson Cottage in the sleepy town of Harsil is a charming attraction.
-This huge mansion was built in 1864, by a man who had deserted British Army and escaped into the Garhwal region, where he became acquainted with the Raja of Tehri.
+This huge mansion was built in 1864, by a man who had deserted the British Army and escaped into the Garhwal region, where he became acquainted with the Raja of Tehri.
 As the Raja refused him shelter, he moved to Harsil, paying lease money to the Raja.
 Mr. Wilson introduced the locals to apple farming.
 The local folks will be happy to share tales with you about Mr. Wilson and his wife, Gulabi.